giangnguyen0709/fCAT/README.md

 The core set folder has some conflicts with the input of fCAT, which must be removed first.
 All the core gene folders in the folder core_orthologs must be contained in a subfolder (The name of the subfolder is the core set argument of fCAT) and this subfolder must be stored in core orthologs.
 In this document I will set the name of this subfolder eukaryota_busco.
 In the blast dir folder of CRYNE, the symbolic link of the fasta file of CRYNE was directed by a mistake to the symbolic link of CHRLE.
 This must be corrected before testing

+The folder weight_dir of the core set contains the the xml files, which can not be run with fCAT.
+Please download the annotation files of the core set from https://drive.google.com/file/d/113MBwT1n7E64Xk54Ul-_r82aEK2v8jdl/view?usp=sharing and replace the xml files with the json files

 In all following examples, I assumed that I has a genome fasta file and its FAS annotation file, which named HUMAN@9606@3.fa and HUMAN@9606@3.json, the core folder named eukaryota_busco, the core set named eukaryota_busco and all this data is placed in the home folder.
 You can replace them by your corresponding path and names

 ```